CabeludoCego/CabeludoCego/ReadME.md

 Hello, you can call me @CabeludoCego, or Lucas Lemos!

-I'm currently a Intern Developer at AION Solution team, Electrical engineer student and current President of the team LASI-UFPI, a Intelligent Systems study group focused on impacting society!
+I'm currently a Intern Developer at AION Solution team 💻📝📈, Electrical engineer student ⚡📖 and current President of the team LASI-UFPI, a Intelligent Systems study group focused on impacting society 📚🚀!

 - 👀 I’m interested in learning more about new and relevant technologies!